farheen-shaikh530/farheen-shaikh530/README.md

 ## Hi, I'm Farheen 👋

-An AI automation & data enthusiast graduated from the University of the Pacific, building data-heavy distributed LLM applications — from high-volume pipelines to inference optimization.
+An AI automation & data enthusiast, graduated from the University of the Pacific, building data-heavy distributed LLM applications — from high-volume pipelines to inference optimization.

 **Background**: Distributed Systems → Data & ML Expertise → Research & Monitoring